 Making a Raspberry Pi Magic Mirror From Scratch

 Finally!
+My Raspberry Pi Magic Mirror is complete.
 For the last months I’ve been trying to find the time to build another magic mirror.
 I’ve been scavenging parts for a while, and it’s taken longer than I’ve expected.
 I tried to build my mirror on a budget, so it’s taken even more time than it had to if I’d bought all the stuff right away.

 So without further ado, here is a blog of my latest Magic Mirror build, a Raspberry Pi Magic Mirror.